zerolawtech/SFT-Protocol/docs/multisig.md

 Calls that fail to meet the threshold will trigger an event `MultiSigCall` which includes the current call count and the threshold value.
 Once a caller meets the threshold the event `MultiSigCallApproved` will trigger, the call will execute, and the call count will be reset to zero.

-The number of calls to a function is recorded using a keccack256 of the call data.
+The number of calls to a function is recorded using a keccak hash of the call data.
 As such, it is required that each callingn address format their call data in exactly the same way.

 Repeating a multi-sig call from the same address before reaching the threshold will revert.